primordial-software-llc/gonzalez-art-foundation/README.md

 ## Future Data Targets

-I did see a browser check that said DDos protection and had AWS imagery.
+I did see a browser check that said DDos protection from CloudFlare (CEO the Matthew prince).
 I'm not sure how that would affect a crawler.
 Perhaps it requires JavaScript execution.
 This would be a good challenge.

 http://images.nga.gov
 https://www.nga.gov/content/ngaweb/notices/terms-of-use.html